phpMv/ubiquity/docs/model/generation/db-console.rst

 .. note::
    If you want to know more about:

-   - object/relational mapping rules, see the :ref:`ORM part</model/models>`
+   - object/relational mapping rules, see the :doc:`ORM part</model/models>`
-   - data querying and persistence, see :ref:`DAO part</model/dao>`
+   - data querying and persistence, see :doc:`DAO part</model/dao>`

 The **User** class: